Silvina Moschini

-Silvina Moschini (born 1972, Azul, Argentina) is an Argentine entrepreneur, investor, and advocate for economic development and digital assets innovation.
-She became the first Latin American woman to lead a company to “Unicorn” status when Transparent Business, her remote workforce management company reached a valuation of US1B dollars.

-She is founder and Chief Strategy Officer of Unicoin, a public reporting company and CEO of Unicorns Inc. She is also the producer of the investment reality series Unicorn Hunters.
+Silvina Moschini (born 1972) is an Argentine entrepreneur and investor.
+She is co-founder and chief strategy officer of Unicoin, a public reporting company, and CEO of Unicorns Inc. She is also the producer of the investment reality series Unicorn Hunters.

 Early life and education

 Moschini was born in Azul, Argentina.
-She holds a BA in Public Relations Universidad Argentina de la Empresa (Buenos Aires, Argentina), a degree in Marketing from New York University, and a Masters in Public Relations from the University of Houston, Texas.
-She had further studies were in Management and Social Networking Web Communications at the Libera Università di Lingue e Comunicazione and at the Università Commerciale Luigi Bocconi, both in Milan, Italy.
+She holds a BA in public relations from Universidad Argentina de la Empresa (Buenos Aires, Argentina), a degree in marketing from New York University, and a master’s degree in public relations from the University of Houston, Texas.
+She also studied management and social networking web communications at the Libera Università di Lingue e Comunicazione and the Università Commerciale Luigi Bocconi, both in Milan, Italy.

 Career

-The beginnings of Moschini’s career trace back to the corporate sector.
-She led the Latin American Public Relations department of Compaq, held positions at Patagon.com and Grupo Santander Central Hispano before becoming vice president of corporate communications for Visa International.
+Moschini’s career began in the corporate sector.
+She led the Latin American public relations department of Compaq, held positions at Patagon.com and Grupo Santander Central Hispano before becoming vice president of corporate communications for Visa International.

-Then, she co-founded Transparent Business a platform for managing remote teams with transparency and accountability.
-In 2020, it reached unicorn status, making her the first Latina entrepreneur to achieve a billion-dollar valuation.
+She then co-founded TransparentBusiness, a platform for managing remote teams.
+In 2020, the company reached a valuation of US$1 billion.
+According to the BBC, this made Moschini the first Latin American woman to lead a company to unicorn status.

-Unicorn Hunters & Media innovation
+Unicorn Hunters

 Moschini launched Unicorn Hunters, serving as executive producer and panelist.
-Unicorn Hunters debuted in 2021 as a reality television series where experts stress-test entrepreneurs to evaluate potential billion-dollar companies, aiming to democratize access to wealth.
+Unicorn Hunters debuted in 2021 as a reality television series where experts stress-test entrepreneurs to evaluate companies, aiming to democratize access to wealth.

-The judging panel includes figures alongside Silvina Moschini: Steve Wozniak, Moe Vela, Lance Bass, Alex Konanykhin, Scott Livingston and Rosie Rios.
+The judging panel has included Steve Wozniak, Moe Vela, Lance Bass, Alex Konanykhin, Scott Livingston, and Rosie Rios, alongside Moschini.

-Digital Assets – Unicoin
+Unicoin

-In 2022, Moschini launched Unicoin, a company committed to setting the highest standards of transparency in the digital asset industry through more transparent public reporting and audited financials.
-She has highlighted Unicoin’s role in financial inclusion, particularly for women.

-Advocacy & Women’s Economic Empowerment
+In 2022, Moschini co-founded Unicoin, a digital asset company.

+Personal life
-Moschini highlights the potential of tokenization and Web3 technologies to reduce the gender investment gap and foster financial autonomy.

-She launched Unicoin Women, a program providing educational content, community support, and investment guidance specifically for women.
+Moschini has advocated for the potential of tokenization and Web3 technologies to reduce the gender investment gap and foster financial autonomy.
+In 2025 she created Unicoin Women, a program providing educational content, community support, and investment guidance for women.

-Moschini has been the only standout entrepreneur in W20 Argentina, the G20 advisory group on gender-inclusive economic growth, and she was also a special guest at the Global Entrepreneurship Summit 2022 and in 2019.
-She has served as a judge for the Entrepreneurship World Cup for the past three years.